haddie7979/CodePathiOS-Group-Project/README.md

 * User logs in to access previous alert information and posts new alert.
 * If the user does not have an account, they need to create an account.
-* User picks alert (hold, secure, evacuate, shelter, and lockdown) to post
+* User picks alert (hold, secure, evacuate, shelter, and lockdown) to post.
 * User needs to confirm the emergency information, otherwise exit the page.

 **Optional Nice-to-have Stories**